tferrari92/automate-all-the-things/README.md

 This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with it's Ingress.

+It will get the access info (URL, user and pass) and export them as an artifact.
 As I explained before, the Ingress will automatically create an AWS Application Load Balancer.
-This LB takes a few moments to become active, so our pipeline will wait until it is ready.
+This LB takes a few moments to become active, so you might have to wait a little bit for the URL to be ready., just hit refresh on the browser every few seconds.
-When it's ready, the pipeline will get it's URL and admin account password.
-These will be exported as an artifact.

 Finally, it will create the ArgoCD [application resources](argo-cd/) for our app, which will be watching the [/helm/my-app/backend](helm/my-app/backend) and [/helm/my-app/frontend](helm/my-app/frontend) directories in our repo, and automatically create all the resources it finds and apply any future changes me make there.
 The [/helm/my-app directory](helm/my-app) simulates what would be our K8S infrastructure repository.